From small beginnings to a community of practice across the Asia-Pacific, the story of APLS Australia.

 Malcolm Higgins, Tomas Ratoni, Christine Sanderson, Christine Brabyn (APLS NZ representative), Mike Starr, Setthy Ung, Bruce Lister, James Flynn, Susan Phin, Olwen Gilbert, Jane Stanford

-George Panos, Susan Loane, Ian McCall, Michelle Montague, Rod Wealands
+George Panos, Susan Loane, Michelle Montague, Rod Wealands